 So my software is able to send a good ISOTP CAN bus request to the car and we get a good response back.

-Lets look at all we know about the various protocols now.
+Now lets summarize all we know about the various protocols.

-Now need to start proving our theories about how Easimap is actually talking to the ECU.
-And it seemed to me that if I was going to prove anything then I’d need to pass a lot of data through any theory I came up with, and that meant writing a program – since bit bashing hundreds of packets of CAN bus data was probably going to take as long to decode by hand as it would to write a program to do it.
+Now we need to start proving some of our theories about how Easimap is actually talking to the ECU.
+And it seemed to me that if I was going to prove anything then I’d need to pass a lot of data through any theory I came up with, and that meant writing a program – since bit bashing (doing the decoding by hand) hundreds of packets of CAN bus data was probably going to take as long to decode by hand as it would to write a program to do it.
+Having a program would also mean I could push lots of examples through my code to check out my theories, but also tweak my theories and quickly run my code again to check them.

 And if I was going to write a program then it was going to need to translate the binary data on the CAN bus into something human readable.
 Of course that’s what Easimap uses the EC2 files for and I wanted to use that same information in any programs I wrote.